Kat-zorn/Kat-zorn.github.io/blogs/003-Building-a-Basic-SAT-Solver.md

 ### SAT competitions

-For benchmark files, I've found the [SAT competition](https://satcompetition.github.io/2024/) a good source.
+For benchmark files, I‘ve found the [SAT competition](https://satcompetition.github.io/2024/) a good source.
 They are also a nice resource for if you wish to build a SAT solver and compete with it, and you can find many very fast open-source solvers listed on the site.